cfascina/python-exercices/README.md

 # python-exercices
-A bunch of python exercices.
+A bunch of Python exercices.